cloud-carbon-footprint/cloud-carbon-footprint/METHODOLOGY.md

 #### Storage

-For storage, we also follow the same methodology as [Cloud Jewels](https://codeascraft.com/2020/04/23/cloud-jewels-estimating-kwh-in-the-cloud/) by deriving a Wh/Tbh coefficient for both HDD and SSD storage types.
+For storage, we also follow the same methodology as Cloud Jewels by deriving a Wh/Tbh coefficient for both HDD and SSD storage types.
 However we updated the coefficients to be more accurate for the year 2020, based projections from the same 2016 U.S Data Center Usage Report.

 Here is the estimated HDD energy usage:

 * HDD average capacity in 2020 = **10** Terabytes per disk
 * Average wattage per disk for 2020 = **6.65** Watts per disk

-* Watts per Terabyte = Watts per disk / Terabytes per disk:
+        Watts per Terabyte = Watts per disk / Terabytes per disk:
-* 6.65 W / 10 TB = **0.665 Watts-Hours per Terabyte for HDD**
+        6.65 W / 10 TB = **0.665 Watt-Hours per Terabyte for HDD**

 Here is the estimated SSD energy usage:

-SSD average capacity in 2020 = 5 Terabytes per disk Average wattage per disk for 2020 = 6 Watts per disk Watts per terabyte = Watts per disk / Terabytes per disk:
+* SSD average capacity in 2020 = **5** Terabytes per disk
+* Average wattage per disk for 2020 = **6** Watts per disk

+        Watts per terabyte = Watts per disk / Terabytes per disk:
-6 W / 5 TB = **1.2 Watts-Hours per Terabyte for SSD**
+        6 W / 5 TB = 1.2 Watt-Hours per Terabyte for SSD

 When it comes to measuring the Terabytes from cloud providers, we query for the allocated bytes rather than the utilized bytes, because this is a more accurate reflection of the energy needed to support that usage.
 For example, an